WeiyanXiang/algorithm-study/src/main/java/finance/brainteasers/4symmetry/coin_piles.md

-you are blind folder ina  room and there are 1000 coins 980 tails up and 20 heads up
+you are blind folder in a room and there are 1000 coins 980 tails up and 20 heads up

 Can you separate the coins into 2 piles so to guarantee both have equal number of heads?